crspybits/SharedImages/Screenshots/README.txt

-These are linked into https://github.com/dkhamsing/open-source-ios-apps, so don't remove.
+screenshot1.png is linked into https://github.com/dkhamsing/open-source-ios-apps, so don't remove.